-Utah Core Media Arts Standards have been adapted from the National Media Arts Standards and are comprised of four major artistic strands: Create, Present, Respond and Connect, driving high quality media arts instruction through statewide comprehensive expectations for all students in secondary schools.
-The Utah Core Media Arts standards outline essential knowledge, concepts and skills to be mastered at each grade level, providing a foundation for ensuring quality integration and refinement of technology and aesthetic components, principles and processes to create purpose, meaning and artistic quality in media artworks.
-They are intended as a guide for curriculum planning and instruction that incorporates 21st century technology-learning skills with media arts literacies.
+Utah Core Media Arts Standards have been adapted from the National Media Arts Standards and are comprised of four major artistic strands: Create, Present, Respond and Connect.
+These strands drive high-quality media arts instruction through statewide comprehensive expectations for all students in secondary schools.
+The Utah Core Media Arts Standards outline essential knowledge, concepts, and skills to be mastered at each grade level.
+This provides a foundation for ensuring quality integration and refinement of technology and aesthetic components, principles, and processes to create purpose, meaning, and artistic quality in media artworks.
+They are intended as a guide for curriculum planning and instruction that incorporates twenty-first century technology-learning skills with media arts literacies.

 PROFESSIONAL DEVELOPMENT FOR EDUCATORS